You are here

 Students learn to tap the essence of a book and adapt it for cinematic presentation.
 They learn to discover the central conflict, identify the appropriate events and to externalise characters’ inner voices in dialogue and action.
 Students are also familiarised with copyright laws and other legal aspects.

-Writing a full-fledged screenplay based on a story idea given by a producer, director or the faculty.
+- 8-page Treatment, based on a story idea given by a producer, director or the faculty

 * Changes in curriculum, fees & policy are subject to management discretion.